Distributionally robust self-supervised learning for tabular data: Method

 \textbf{Strategy 2: DFR-based pre-training.} This strategy focuses on enhancing the robustness of $h(\boldsymbol{x})$ through the DFR method.
 For each categorical feature $j$, we create a balanced validation set $\mathcal{D}_{bal}^j$ by selecting samples that represent different feature categories proportionally.
 This balanced set ensures that the model learns representations that are robust across diverse subpopulations.
 Finally for for feature $j$, we optimize the loss in Eq.~\ref{Eq.MLM} using $\mathcal{D}_{bal}^j$.
 In contrast to JTT, DFR focuses on training the model using a balanced dataset for each categorical feature $j$, ensuring that the learned representations are less biased and more generalizable across different feature categories.
 Unlike the JTT phase, in this phase, we only train $f_j(.)$, the $j^{th}$ head of the decoder, while keeping the heads of other features fixed.
 Thus it ensures robustness to variations within each feature category, improving overall generalization.

-\textbf{Downstream classifier training with feature-specific model selection} For each test sample $x^*$, we calculate the reconstruction losses for each specialized model corresponding to the categorical features, determining the feature $j^*$ with the maximum loss:
+\textbf{Downstream classifier training with feature-specific model selection} Motivated by the ensemble mitigation approach~\cite{ghosh2024ladderlanguagedrivenslice}, for each test sample $x^*$, we calculate the reconstruction losses for each specialized model corresponding to the categorical features, determining the feature $j^*$ with the maximum loss:

 The representation from the model $j^*$ is then used to train the classifier $g$, with the supervised loss: